2024 – Machine Finish Wheels, New Shoes, A Pillar Trim, Transmission Leaks, Power Window Repair

 At my car club’s 2022 Fall Tech Session, I discovered there was a coolant leak somewhere in my engine’s “valley of death” or VOD.
 I was able to get some pictures underneath the intake manifold with a friend’s digital borescope:

-I’ve always had some corrosion around the waterpump hoses, probably from leaking coolant.
-It’s recommended to remove the intake to inspect and clean the valley every 10 years or so, and in 15 years of ownership, I had never done this.
-I would also tackle a few other jobs like replacing the last remaining stock fuel hoses and replacing some coolant hoses.
-I decided it was time.
+I’ve always noticed some corrosion around the water pump hoses, likely due to coolant leaks.
+It’s recommended to remove the intake manifold every 10 years or so to inspect and clean the engine valley, but in my 15 years of ownership, I had never done it.
+I also planned to take care of a few other tasks, like replacing the last remaining original fuel hoses and some coolant hoses.
+I decided it was finally time to get it all done.

 November 18th, 2022: I printed out a VOD How-To guide.
 I started carefully tagging, photographing, and removing everything.